Black Friday: 10% Off With Code BF24 + 2 Free Units for Orders of 12+ Boxes/Cans of Formula

 Again, while melatonin shows remarkable benefits for these medical complications, it is not advised to reach for it without a doctor’s assessment.

-There is general agreement that melatonin therapy is safe even when treatment requires high pharmacological doses.
-There has been no reported evidence of severe complications with long-term melatonin therapy in adults or children.
+There is general agreement that melatonin therapy is safe at appropriate doses, but high pharmacological doses should be used with caution and under medical supervision.
+There has been no evidence of severe complications with long-term melatonin therapy in adults or children.

 In children, it is typically administered in doses of 1.5 – 3mg and 5 -10mg in adolescents about 30 – 60 minutes before bedtime.